 A Note About “Bad” Rescues

 - No one gets back to you.
-Not only do rescue volunteers juggle work and family life but also they spend a great many hours every week — sometimes every day — saving animals’ lives, such as arranging to bail them out of the shelter, getting them vet care, nursing them into good health, working with behavior issues, taking them to adoption events, interviewing potential adopters and doing lots and lots of laundry.
+Not only do rescue volunteers juggle work and family life, but also they spend a great many hours every week — sometimes every day — saving animals’ lives.
+This includes arranging to bail the animals out of the shelter, getting them vet care, nursing them into good health, working with behavior issues, taking them to adoption events, interviewing potential adopters and doing lots of laundry.
 That said, if you submit an application and don’t hear back within a week, even when you follow up, you aren’t working with a good rescue.

 - The rescue turns down qualified applicants.
-If you have had pets all your life, have a stable life, live in a house with a huge, safe backyard, don’t have any boisterous small children and have at least 1 other pet in great health and the rescue rejects you, this kind of scenario can be a sign that the rescue is hoarding animals because they don’t think anyone is good enough to adopt them.
+If you have had pets all your life, have a stable life, live in a house with a huge, safe backyard, don’t have any boisterous young children, and have at least one other pet in great health and the rescue rejects you, this kind of scenario can be a sign that the rescue is hoarding animals because they don’t think anyone is good enough to adopt them.